 Not a Fan of Buckwheat Though?

 Still not convinced that you should try this recipe?
-Please check other fun ideas:
+Please check other fun breakfast porridge ideas:

-I hope you like this hearty and tasty Buckwheat Porridge with Prunes and Walnuts, and you will give it a try soon.
-If you make it, please let me know in the comment section of this post or send me an Instagram message or share your photos by adding the hashtag #havocinthekitchen.
+I hope you like this Buckwheat Breakfast Porridge with Prunes and Walnuts, and you will give it a try shortly.
+If you make it, please let me know in the comment section of this post below, send me an Instagram message, or share your photos by adding the hashtag #havocinthekitchen.

 Cheers!